genicam/harvesters/README.rst

 We have learned how to acquire images from a target remote device through an ``ImageAcquirer`` class object.
 In this section, we will learn how to reshape the acquired image into another that can be used by your application.

-First, you should know that Harvester Core returns you an image as a 1D NumPy array.
+First, you should know that Harvester returns you an image as a 1D NumPy array.

 .. code-block:: python

     buffer = ia.fetch_buffer()
     _1d = buffer.payload.components[0].data

-Perhaps you may expect to have it as a 2D array but Harvester Core doesn't in reality because if Harvester Core provides an image as a specific shape, then it could limit your algorithm that you can apply to get the image that fits to your expected shape.
-Instead, Harvester Core provides you an image as a 1D array and also provides you required information that you would need while you're reshaping the original array to another.
+Perhaps you may expect to have it as a 2D array but Harvester doesn't in reality because if Harvester provides an image as a specific shape, then it could limit your algorithm that you can apply to get the image that fits to your expected shape.
+Instead, Harvester provides you an image as a 1D array and also provides you required information that you would need while you're reshaping the original array to another.

 The following code is an except from Harvester GUI that reshapes the source 1D array to another to draw it on the VisPy canvas.
 VisPy canvas takes ``content`` as an image to draw: